wvibe/vibe_coding/docs/yolov11/README.md

 - `--config`: Path to the main training configuration YAML file.
 This file must contain a `data` key pointing to the dataset-specific config file (e.g., `src/models/configs/datasets/voc_detect.yaml`). *Required.*
 - `--project` (optional): Override the base project directory specified in the config file (or script default).
 - `--name`: Base name for the training run.
 A timestamp (`_YYYYMMDD_HHMMSS`) will be automatically appended to create the actual run directory for *new* runs.
-For *resume* runs, this is still required syntactically but the actual run name is determined by the `--resume_with` path. *Required.*
+For *resume* runs, this is still required syntactically but the actual run name is determined by the `--resume_with` path.
 - `--resume_with` (optional): Path to the *exact* run directory (e.g., `runs/train/detect/my_run_20231027_103000`) to resume training *checkpoint* from.
 If provided, the `--name` argument's value is effectively ignored for naming, but still required.
 The script will look for `weights/last.pt` within this directory.
 - `--wandb-dir` (optional): Path to the root directory containing WandB run folders (e.g., `./wandb`).
 Defaults to `wandb`.
 Used to automatically find the corresponding WandB run ID when resuming.